openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The value of the `credential` claim in the Credential Response MUST be a string that is the base64url-encoded representation of the issued Credential.

+## IETF SD-JWT VC

+### Format Identifier

+The Credential format identifier is `vc+sd-jwt`.

+### Credential Issuer Metadata {#server_metadata_vc_sd-jwt}

+The following additional Credential Issuer metadata are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It consists at least of the following three sub elements:
+    * `vct`: REQUIRED.
+JSON string designating the type of a credential as defined in [@!I-D.ietf-oauth-sd-jwt-vc], Section 4.2.2.1.
+    * `claims`: OPTIONAL.
+A JSON object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
+The value can be another such object (nested data structures), or an array of such objects.
+To express the specifics about the claim, the most deeply nested value MAY be a JSON object that includes a following non-exhaustive list of parameters defined by this specification:
+        * `mandatory`: OPTIONAL.
+Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
+If the `mandatory` property is omitted its default should be assumed to be `false`.
+        * `value_type`: OPTIONAL.
+String value determining type of value of the claim.
+A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
+        * `display`: OPTIONAL.
+An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
+Below is a non-exhaustive list of valid parameters that MAY be included:
+            * `name`: OPTIONAL.
+String value of a display name for the claim.
+            * `locale`: OPTIONAL.
+String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
+There MUST be only one object for each language identifier.
+* `order`: OPTIONAL.
+An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.

+The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `vc+sd-jwt`.

+<{{examples/credential_metadata_sd_jwt_vc.json}}

+### Credential Offer

+The following is a non-normative example of a Credential Offer of Credential format `vc+sd-jwt`.

+<{{examples/credential_offer_sd_jwt_vc.json}}

+### Authorization Details {#authorization_vc_sd-jwt}

+The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It MUST contain at least `vct` property as defined in (#server_metadata_vc_sd-jwt).
+It MAY contain `claims` property as defined in (#server_metadata_vc_sd-jwt).

+The following is a non-normative example of an authorization details object with Credential format `vc+sd-jwt`.

+<{{examples/authorization_details_sd_jwt_vc.json}}

+### Credential Request

+The following additional parameters are defined for Credential Requests and this Credential format.

+* `credential_definition`: REQUIRED.
+JSON object containing the detailed description of the credential type.
+It MUST contain at least `vct` property as defined in (#server_metadata_vc_sd-jwt).
+It MAY contain `claims` property as defined in (#server_metadata_vc_sd-jwt).

+The following is a non-normative example of a Credential Request with Credential format `vc+sd-jwt`.

+<{{examples/credential_request_sd_jwt_vc.json}}

+### Credential Response {#credential_response_jwt_vc_json}

+The value of the `credential` claim in the Credential Response MUST be a JSON string that is an SD-JWT VC.
+Credentials of this format are already suitable for transfer and, therefore, they need not and MUST NOT be re-encoded.

 # Document History

    [[ To be removed from the final specification ]]